Deep priors for satellite image restoration with accurate uncertainties: Experimental setting

 \section{Experimental setting}

-In the experiments, we address the problem of satellite panchromatic image restoration, that is deblurring and denoising of one spectral band typically spanning wavelengths from 450nm to 850nm.
-In addition, we study the joint problem of restoration and super-resolution as satellite images are more and more super-resolved.
-For both problems, we chose the operating point of Pléiades satellites, as it constitutes a reference for very high resolution optical satellite imaging in Europe, for which we know well the degradation model.
+In the experiments, we consider the processing of one panchromatic spectral band, typically spanning wavelengths from 450nm to 850nm.
+We choose the operating point of Pléiades satellites with a resolution of 50cm, as it constitutes a reference for very high-resolution optical satellite imaging in Europe, for which we have a very precise model of the degradation.
 In this section, we present the considered inverse problems.
 Then, data collection and processing are detailed.
 Finally, the experiment setup is provided, including the evaluation metrics, the considered baselines, and the training details for the proposed methods.